sandroncello/The-Lexomancer/README.md

 Built by **sandroncello**.

-Special thanks to **ChatGPT**, who contributed to the design, implementation, debugging, and countless rounds of troubleshooting throughout the project.
+Special thanks to **ChatGPT**, which contributed to the design, implementation, debugging, lesson development, and countless rounds of troubleshooting throughout the project.

 Debugged through equal parts determination, GitHub Mobile suffering, and distributed systems deciding to wake up eventually.